Waiting Period in Term Insurance: Guide & Details | PolicyX

 Natural & accidental death: Immediate.

-Working of Waiting Period in Term Insurance
+How the Waiting Period Works in Term Insurance

 • Policy issuance: The waiting period starts from the policy issuance date or the revival date if the policy is reinstated.